PGSSoft/AutoMate/Documentation/Launch environments.md

 - `LaunchEnvironmentProtocol` - provides minimal requirements (the `LaunchEnvironmentValue` type) which represents passes data
 - `LaunchEnvironmentWithSingleValue` - adds `key` variable
-- `LaunchEnvironmentWithMultipleValues` - give possibility to pass multiple data separated by comma
+- `LaunchEnvironmentWithMultipleValues` - gives possibility to pass multiple data separated by comma

 `XCUIApplication` requires launch environment as dictionary: `[String: String]`.
 The `LaunchEnvironmentValue` provides definition and default implementation for value types, for example `BooleanLaunchEnvironmentValue`.

-Above protocols support with the implementation of new launch environments by providing default implementation.
+Above protocols support a definition of new launch environments by providing default implementations.
 For example, launch environment with key and value could be implemented like this:

 ```swift